 Camp 4 Wall – The climbing route “Good Ol’ Boy” is closed.
 All other routes remain open.

 Lost Arrow Spire – Closure includes all routes between and including “Lost Arrow Spire Direct” and “Satanic Ritual Abuse” to “Rainbow.”
 All activities including, but not limited to, slacklining, high-lining, and Tyrolean traverse are prohibited at the summit of Lost Arrow Spire and the top of the adjacent cliff.

 Mt.
 Broderick – West of Liberty Cap.
 Closure includes the entire SE face of Mt.
 Broderick opposite Liberty Cap.

 Fairview Dome, West Face – Tuolumne Meadows.
 Closure includes all routes between and including “Heart of Stone” to “Lucky Streaks.”
 All other routes remain open.

 Hetch Hetchy – Closed area includes Kolana Rock and Wapama Cliff.

 The Rostrum – Lower Merced Canyon.
 Closure includes climbing routes on all sides of the Rostrum formation.
 Super Nova and the Jungle Gym areas remain open.
-All activities including, but not limited to, slacklining, high-lining, and Tyrolean traverse are prohibited at the summit and the top of the adjacent cliff.
+All activities including, but not limited to, slacklining, high-lining, and Tyrolean traverse are prohibited at the summit and the top of the adjacent cliff

 Wawona Dome – Closure includes all routes between and including “Cream of the Crop” to “Bark at the Moon”.
 From the base, the first pitch of the closed routes between and including “Lunar Eclipse” to “Bird in Flight” will remain open.